TeddiKao/studying-app/CONTRIBUTING.md

 ```
 chmod +x setup.mjs
 ```
-4. Run the setup script
+4. Run the setup script.
+This installs the dependencies for the project and copies the env.example file.
 #### Windows
 ```
 node setup.mjs